jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 - The polar bear.
 As the Artic warms, it's geography will change, and won't need some of today's polar bears in the more warmer parts.
 What will those unemployed white behemoths do?
 Hunt caribou, eat roots, and berries.
 Who did evolution put in the driver's seat?
 They put pain into the driver's seat.
 The polar bears are in a foot race of survival.
 They are in a new age.

-- After Cinderella...
-The datedness of Pro and Con is hard to see because our frequent public personas to mask private actions.
-Religious Conservatives who find little time for charity, and environmental Progressives who fly around the world make an unconscious to mock each other instead of doing some reflecting.